Chalarangelo/30-seconds-of-code/blog_posts/html-recommended-minimum-head.md

 </head>
 ```

-- The `charset` meta tag tells the browser what character encoding to use when rendering the document.
+- The `charset` meta tag tells the browser what **character encoding** to use when rendering the document.
-- The `viewport` meta tag tells the browser how to render the page on mobile devices.
+- The `viewport` meta tag tells the browser how to render the page on **mobile devices**.
-- The `title` element is used by search engines to display the page's title in search results.
+- The `title` element is used by search engines to display the page's **title** in search results.
-- The `description` meta tag is used by search engines to display a short description of the page in search results.
+- The `description` meta tag is used by search engines to display a **short description** of the page in search results.